NVIDIA/NVFlare/docs/examples/hello_pt_tb.rst

    :linenos:
    :caption: config_fed_client.json

-Take a look at the components section at line 24.
+Take a look at the components section of the client config at line 24.
 The first component is the ``pt_learner`` which contains the initialization, training, and validation logic.
 ``pt_learner.py`` is where we will add our TensorBoard streaming changes.

 Next we have the :class:`AnalyticsSender<nvflare.app_common.widgets.streaming.AnalyticsSender>`, which implements some common methods that follow the signatures from the PyTorch SummaryWriter.
 This makes it easy for the ``pt_learner`` to log metrics and send events.

 Finally, we have the :class:`ConvertToFedEvent<nvflare.app_common.widgets.convert_to_fed_event.ConvertToFedEvent>`, which converts local events to federated events.
-This changes the ``analytix_log_stats`` events to be federated events, which can then be streamed from the clients to the server.
+This changes the event ``analytix_log_stats`` into a fed event ``fed.analytix_log_stats``, which will then be streamed from the clients to the server.

 .. literalinclude:: ../../examples/hello-pt-tb/config/config_fed_server.json
    :language: json